-The Corporation's CNCG Committee consists of three Directors, including Saul Shulman, as Chair, and Messrs.
+The Corporation's CNCG Committee consists of four Directors, including Saul Shulman, as Chair, and Messrs.
 J.W.
-Bud Bird, O.C. and David Mann.
+Bud Bird, O.C.
+Phil Brown and David Mann.
 All members of the CNCG Committee are independent Directors of the Corporation.
 The Corporation believes that each of the CNCG Committee members has direct experience relevant to his responsibilities on the committee.
 Mr. Shulman serves on the audit committee and is the Chairman of the governance committee of Summit Industrial Income REIT and was Chairman of the compensation committee of both Brookfield Asset Management Inc. and Brascan Corporation.
 He was also Chairman of the compensation and governance committee of Summit Real Estate Investment Trust.
 For more than fifty years, Mr. Bird has been general manager of his own private business enterprise and currently serves as a member of the Miramichi Salmon Association's compensation committee.
 In addition, Mr. Bird spent over fifteen years in public office, including as Mayor of Fredericton and Minister of Natural Resources of New Brunswick.
+Mr. Brown co-headed Torys LLP's firm's mergers and acquisitions practice in Canada and he was a director of Essar Steele Algoma.
 Mr. Mann practiced securities law for over 30 years, and as a result has extensive knowledge of compensation and corporate governance guidelines and regulations.
 He has also acted as Chief Executive Officer of a TSX listed corporation, where he was involved in the recruitment, development, and retention of senior management, including performance evaluation, compensation, and succession planning.